-Committee. (s151 Officer).
 Update Sept 2023: This was marked as complete previously so should no longer be on the action plan.
-A follow up report was taken to Audit & Scrutiny in June 2023 setting out progress since.
+Follow up reports were taken to the Audit & Scrutiny Committee, and the Strategy & Resources Committee, in June 2023 setting out progress since.

 • Covid-19 has placed even greater financial pressure on local authorities during 2020/2021 and 2021/2022.
 The volatility and significant financial, fiscal and economic risk makes forecasting and planning difficult.
-Financial resilience and sustainability is a significant risk for the future.
+Financial resilience and sustainability are significant risks for the future.
 A refresh of the MTFS occurs annually, which includes a review of all reserves.
-The budget for the Housing Revenue Account and its 30 year business plan is considered annually at the Housing Committee, supported by independent Housing Finance experts. (s151 Officer) Update Sept 2023: Annual budgets, MTFS and Housing Business Plan continue to be considered by Committees in January and Council in February each year, as required by statute.
-No reliance has been placed on 2021/2022. general reserves for 2022/2023 or 2023/2024 and none is anticipated 2024/2025. for Contingencies have been grown.
+The budget for the Housing Revenue Account and its 30 year business plan is considered annually at the Housing Committee, supported by independent Housing Finance experts.
+Update Sept 2023: Annual budgets, MTFS and Housing Business Plan continue to be considered by Committees in January and Council in February each year, as required by statute.
+No reliance has been placed on general reserves for 2021/2022, 2022/2023 or 2023/2024 and none is anticipated for 2024/2025.
+Contingencies have been grown.
 DLUHC wrote to the Council on 12 September 2023 refusing a request to use capital receipts to support the general fund: "The department recognises and commends the Council's efforts to grip and manage its budget pressures, and the successful steps taken to deliver the transformation and savings programme in 2022/2023 and in 2023/2024."
 G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability The Council has a published constitution setting out how decisions are taken and how the public can get involved in decision making, including access to information and petitions.
 The Constitution was last agreed by Full Council in December 2022.
-The Council seeks to write and communicate reports and other information for the public and other stakeholders in a fair, balanced and understandable style appropriate to the intended audience and ensuring that they are easy to access and interrogate.
-The Council webcasts its Council and committee meetings to ensure maximum transparency.
-As a result of the Covid-19 pandemic the Council introduced virtual In order to effectively assess service level risk and ensure this is considered within the wider corporate risk framework, a broader programme of risk management training in 2022-2023 will be delivered.
+The Council seeks to write and communicate reports and other In order to effectively assess service level risk and ensure this is considered within the wider corporate risk framework, a broader programme of risk management training in 2023-2024 will be delivered.
 This programme will specifically address those officers outside EMT.
-(Head of Policy and Communications) Update Sept 2023: Training will be provided as part of the risk management audit actions.
-Each service area to regularly review their service area data and retention.
-In particular, to ensure a reduction in the number of e-mails stored as unstructured data in outlook accounts.
-(Head of Legal/Head of Transformation and Business Support).
-Update Sept 2023: Record meetings and continues to webcast all Council and committee meetings.
-Management and Retention Policy approved.
-Project underway with IT regarding deletion of e-mails.
-The Council website is used to publish news and information to ensure transparency of its actions.
-Review to improve efficiency and effectiveness in the handling of freedom of information requests.
-This is being The Council's Constitution sets out the terms of reference of all committees to ensure information is presented to the committees.
-Access to Information rules looked into and it is anticipated that the exercise will be completed in April 2023.
-(Head of Legal) Update Sept 2023: Work is ongoing to improve and enhance set out how the Council maintains good public access to information and reports. additional measures put in place since Jan 2023. • The Council established its Code of Corporate Governance and it was presented to the Audit and Scrutiny Committee in 22 March 2022.